-The course utilises and develops a range of academic, practical, creative and communication skills.
-Throughout the two years, you will extend your ability to create drama and theatre, throughout a range of performing and/or production roles.
-You are also required to write about a set text which enhances and refines your analytical skills to become an informed critic, in the written examination.
-The course will involve taking part in drama productions as: a performer, designer and director, as well as studying plays and playwrights.
+The course utilises and develops a range of practical, theoretical, research, creative and communication skills.
+Throughout the two years, you will extend your ability to devise drama and theatre throughout a range of performing, designing and/or directing roles.
+You are also required to write about two contrasting set texts, as well as analysing and evaluating the work of live theatre makers in the written examination.

+The course will involve taking part in devised and scripted drama productions as a performer, designer and/or director, as well as studying three extracts, each from a different play.
+Both of these components have linked theatre practitioners in which to study and apply in their respective productions.